IngridJiang/Bug-Pattern-Dataset/README.md

 ## About ML-related Judgement

 ML-related value is got by investigating whether the instances of each BUG pattern are all related to machine learning.
-The criterion to determine whether it is related to machine learning is to check whether it imports machine learning llibraries.
+The criterion to determine whether it is related to machine learning is to check whether it imports machine learning libraries.
 This requires a list of machine learning-related libraries.<br>
-About the list of ML libraries,we refers to [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning).Thanks to all the contributers to this curated list of awesome Machine Learning frameworks, libraries and software and it is still keep updating.<br>
+About the list of ML libraries,we refers to [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning).Thanks to all the contributors to this curated list of awesome Machine Learning frameworks, libraries and software and it is still keep updating.<br>
 As an initial database, we only consider the part of Python-General-Purpose Machine Learning, and consider adding it if there are other needs.If all instances of each pattern import ML libraries, the mlrelated value of this pattern could be 1.<br>

 ### Python General-Purpose Machine Learning